auth0/docs/articles/server-apis/ruby/authenticate.md

 description: This tutorial will show you how to use the Auth0 Ruby SDK to add authentication and authorization to your API.
 ---

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
+You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow this tutorial steps.

 <%= include('../../_includes/_package', {
   org: 'auth0-samples',